 DoD personnel are exposed to various chemical, physical, ergonomic, and biological hazards in the course of performing their mission.
 These types of hazards depend on the mission of the unit and the operations and tasks which the personnel are required to perform to complete their mission.
 The health risk associated with these hazards depends on a number of elements including what materials are used, how long the exposure last, what is done to the material, the environment where the task or operation is performed, and what controls are used.
 The hazards can include exposures to heavy metal particulates (e.g., lead, cadmium, manganese, chromium, and iron oxide), solvents, fuels, oils, and gases (e.g., carbon monoxide, carbon dioxide, oxides of nitrogen, and oxides of sulfur).
 Most of these exposures occur when performing maintenance task such as painting, grinding, welding, engine repair, or movement through contaminated areas.
 Exposures to these occupational hazards can occur through inhalation (air), skin contact, or ingestion; however exposures through air are generally associated with the highest health risk.

 10.2 Waste Sites/Waste Disposal

-No specific hazard sources were documented in the DOEHRS or the MESL from the 6 April 2003 through 30 December 2010 timeframe.
+No specific hazard sources were documented in the DOEHRS or MESL from 6 October 2003 through Page 19 of 23